AlexandraGo/HR-business-Project/README.md

 - It takes around 52 days to fill a position.

-Therefore, we will try to develop a model that **could predict which employees are more likely to leave the company**.
+Therefore, we will try to develop a model that **will predict which employees are more likely to leave the company**.
 For this dataset, firstly we have explored the dataset with some visualization, then we created different models techinques:
- - Random Forest (This model has performed the best).
+ - Random Forest.
  - Logistic Regression.
  - SVM.

-The main problem encountered in this data set was an **inmbalance** dataset.
-For this we used the techinique SMOTE.
+The main problem encountered in this data set was an **inmbalance** dataset (0:1233,1:237).
+To overcome this probelm we used the techinique SMOTE **Synthetic Minority Oversampling Techinique (SMOTE)**.
 However, at the end there there was not difference between using SMOTE teqhnique.
-Logistic regression had the highest AUC, unlike SVM which performed the worst.
+Logistic regression performed the best with the highest AUC, unlike SVM which performed the worst.
+SVM model has no class separation capacity whatsoever.

+-- **Logistic regression AUC: 0.84%**
+-- Random Forest AUC: 0.81%
+-- SVM AUC: 0.5%

 Since our data was imbalace, accuracy was not the best evaluation metric.
 Thefore, we preferred to used AUC curve for measuring the perfomance of our models.